 - a.
 The width of a standard shoreline buffer may be reduced up to 25 percent administratively if shoreline buffer averaging (SMP Section 4.04.02(C)(1)), common line provisions (SMP Section 4.04.02(C)(2)), or reduction for road or railroads in buffer (SMP Section 4.04.02(C)(3)) are infeasible. - b.
-If the conditions in SMP Section 4.04.02(C)(4)(a) are met, the applicant may prepare a mitigation plan as outlined in SMP Appendix 2: Section 2.09(H) with shoreline functions substituted for wetland functions and demonstrate to the satisfaction of the Shoreline Administrator that: - 1) A mitigation plan in accordance with SMP Appendix 2: Section 2.09(H) demonstrates that enhancing the shoreline buffer by removing invasive plants, planting native vegetation, installing habitat features, or other means will result in a shoreline buffer of a reduced width that functions at a higher level than the existing standard shoreline buffer; or - 2) Conditions unique to the site, including legally existing uses, developments established prior to the effective date of the SMP, or naturally existing topographic barriers, exist between the proposed development and the OHWM, which substantially prevent or impair delivery of most natural functions from the subject upland property to the waterbody.
+If the conditions in SMP Section 4.04.02(C)(4)(a) are met, the applicant may prepare a mitigation plan as outlined in the FWHCA Habitat Management Plan Technical report in SMP Appendix 2: Section 2.06.03 with shoreline functions substituted for wetland functions and demonstrate to the satisfaction of the Shoreline Administrator that: - A mitigation plan in accordance with the FWHCA Habitat Management Plan Technical report in SMP Appendix 2: Section 2.06.03 demonstrates that enhancing the shoreline buffer by removing invasive plants, planting native vegetation, installing habitat features, or other means will result in a shoreline buffer of a reduced width that functions at a higher level than the existing standard shoreline buffer; or - 2) Conditions unique to the site, including legally existing uses, developments established prior to the effective date of the SMP, or naturally existing topographic barriers, exist between the proposed development and the OHWM, which substantially prevent or impair delivery of most natural functions from the subject upland property to the waterbody.